The Finnish Line

 The Finnish Line is a 2024 American romantic comedy Christmas television film directed by Dustin Rikert.
 It tells the story of Anya, a Finnish-American woman who, following in her late father's footsteps, arrives in Finnish Lapland to participate in a sled dog competition.
 The film stars Kim Matula, Beau Mirchoff and Nichole Sakura.

-The film was shot both in Iceland and also in Finnish Lapland, such as in the Santa Claus Village located in Rovaniemi.
+The film was shot in Iceland and also in Finnish Lapland, such as in the Santa Claus Village located in Rovaniemi.
 The film was broadcast on the Hallmark Channel on 1 December 2024.